Online counselling is available worldwide (excluding the USA and Canada) and my first language is English.

 Sessions usually take place on the same time/day each week.
 I do offer flexibility where possible, particularly if you work shifts or have other commitments.

-The counselling relationship is different to that you’d have with a friend.
+The counselling relationship is different to one you’d have with a friend.
 I won’t offer my opinions on what you should do and I won’t talk about my own life, as this is your time.
 I can offer information and resources where this is helpful.

 Counselling can be hard work at times.
 I suggest thinking about what you do after the sessions to give you time to relax and reflect.
 Some people find writing things down or keeping a journal in between sessions can be useful.